parthenocissus/krcdnc/content/projects/cyclozoetrope.md

 medium:
 - Machine
 - Performance
-lead: "<span class='first-word-project-title'>Cyclozoetrope</span> is a kentaur machine: half-bicycle, halfzoetrope.
+lead: "<span class='first-word-project-title'>Cyclozoetrope</span> is a centaur machine: half-bicycle, half-zoetrope.
 The devil’s wheel.
 The endless loop.
 Made for hand drawn animations or printed GIFs."